ethereum/EIPs/EIPS/eip-x.md

 The following standard extends [ERC-4626](./eip-4626.md) by adding support for asynchronous deposit and redemption flows.
 The async flows are called "Requests".

-New methods are added to asynchronously request a deposit or redeem call, and view the pending status of the request.
+New methods are added to asynchronously request a deposit or redemption, and view the pending status of the request.
 The existing deposit, mint, withdraw, and redeem ERC-4626 methods are used for executing claimable Requests.

 Implementations can choose to whether to add asynchronous flows for deposit,  redeem, or both.